A sportswriter’s appreciation of a Jordan-like ballerina quietly retiring at the top of her game.

 By then, I was accustomed to seeing celebrities in unexpected circumstances.
 The late Maurice Lucas, reading the Wall Street Journal on a bus.
 Shaquille O’Neal canon-balling into a public swimming pool.
 Ted Turner cooking breakfast with a herd of bison milling around his front yard.
 What I wasn’t used to was the feeling that, if I had asked the barista in that coffee shop if he knew where Carla Körbes was sitting, he’d have responded with a puzzled shrug.

 After all, Körbes back then was ascending big time.
 I traveled extensively, and often scheduled my travels around ballet.
-A Columbia grad, I went to New York several times a year, meaning many performances by New York City Ballet and American Ballet Theatre.
+A Columbia University graduate, I went to New York several times a year, meaning many performances by New York City Ballet and American Ballet Theatre.
 Chicago — check.
 Miami — si!
 Washington, D.C. — check.
 Boston, Los Angeles, San Francisco and Toronto — check, check, check and check, eh.
 I’ve seen every major company on this and a couple other continents.

 As a sportswriter and lifetime sports fan, it drove me crazy that dancers weren’t announced in their roles before each piece.
 You know: “Starring as Odette … Carla Körbes … “ I know it’s impractical to have last names on tutus, but how about at least names on a reader board at the bottom of the stage?
 No matter.
 I took each casting sheet, found the company mug shots and learned which dancers were which.
 On more than one occasion, I’ve had someone at the Koch Theater in Lincoln Center whisper, “Do you know who just danced that solo?”
 Why, yes, I certainly did.

-So I started developing favorites: Wendy Whelan and Sara Mearns at NYCB, Paloma Hererra at ABT, Jeanette and Patricia Delgado in Miami, Sarah Van Patten in San Francisco.
+So I started developing favorites: Wendy Whelan and Sara Mearns at NYCB, Paloma Hererra and Misty Copeland at ABT, Jeanette and Patricia Delgado in Miami, Sarah Van Patten in San Francisco.
 As much as I angled for the thrill of watching each perform, I knew if I ever were grounded and stuck at home, I still would have access to Körbes, who I came to regard as the best of them all.
 In the summer of 2012, she moved Alastair Macaulay, the famously cantankerous New York Times dance critic, to gush, “There’s no question that she is one of the finest ballerinas appearing in America today; some think her the finest, and last weekend I felt in no mood to contradict them.”
 I felt like he’d trolled my mind for that comment.